emojicode/emojicode.github.io/src/reference/types.md

 🍉
 ```

-Remember that the class’s name is nevertheless just 🎁 but was made reachable
+Remember that the class’s name is nevertheless just called 🎁 but was made
-in the 🎅 namespace.
+reachable in the 🎅 namespace.

+>!H The facts above play a very important role when importing other packages.
+>!H It’s also worth noting, that namespaces are per package.
+To learn more about
+>!H this, please see [Packages](packages.html).

 ## ⚪ Something